openenclave/openenclave/tcps/docs/GettingStarted.md

 and repeat step 3 here to update the command line to use oeedger8r.
 8. In your enclave project, add implementations of the ECALL(s) you added.
 You will need to #include <openenclave/enclave.h> and <_YourEDLFileName_\_t.h> for your ECALLs.
-9. In the "Configuration Properties"->"C/C++"->"Preprocessor", add
-**USE\_SGX** to your enclave project and your application project, for All Configurations and All Platforms
-10. In your application project properties, under "Linker"->"Input", add oehost.lib;ws2\_32.lib;shell32.lib to the Additional Dependencies (All Configurations, All Platforms).
+9. In your application project properties, under "Linker"->"Input", add oehost.lib;ws2\_32.lib;shell32.lib to the Additional Dependencies (All Configurations, All Platforms).
 Make sure you configure the additional library directory as appropriate under "Linker"->"General"->"Additional Library Directories".
-11. If you want access to the full set of Open Enclave APIs from within your enclave, in your enclave project properties, add oeenclave.lib;sgx\_tstdc.lib to the Additional Dependencies, and the path to oeenclave.lib to the Additional Library Directories.
+10. If you want access to the full set of Open Enclave APIs from within your enclave, in your enclave project properties, add oeenclave.lib;sgx\_tstdc.lib to the Additional Dependencies, and the path to oeenclave.lib to the Additional Library Directories.
-12. Add code in your app to call oe\_create\__YourEDLFileName_\_enclave(), any ECALLs you added, and oe\_terminate\_enclave().
+11. Add code in your app to call oe\_create\__YourEDLFileName_\_enclave(), any ECALLs you added, and oe\_terminate\_enclave().
 You will need to #include <openenclave/host.h> and <_YourEDLFileName_\_u.h> for your ECALLs.
 Make sure you configure the